DISTORTEC/distortos/source/FileSystem/littlefs2/external/littlefs2/README.md

 structures must be provided by the user.

 All POSIX operations, such as remove and rename, are atomic, even in event of power-loss.
-Additionally, no file updates are not actually committed to the filesystem until sync or close is called on the file.
+Additionally, file updates are not actually committed to the filesystem until sync or close is called on the file.

 ## Other notes

+Littlefs is written in C, and specifically should compile with any compiler that conforms to the `C99` standard.

 All littlefs calls have the potential to return a negative error code.
 The errors can be either one of those found in the `enum lfs2_error` in